 To practice as a vascular sonographer, graduates must pass national certification examinations through the American Registry for Diagnostic Medical Sonographers (ARDMS).

 As a student in Owens Vascular Sonography program, you will learn how to manipulate a transducer and ultrasound machine settings to create sonographic images in our on-campus lab with equipment comparable to what you will find in area hospitals.

 In the classroom, you will learn anatomy and physiology of the heart and blood vessels, medical terminology, patient care, ultrasound physics and vascular disease processes.

 The majority of your second year will be spent in clinic scanning real patients and learning from knowledgeable practicing sonographers.
 Your Owens education will be guided by faculty members with extensive field experience, career knowledge and a passion for the profession.

 Owens Vascular Sonography program provides eligibility to sit for ARDMS national registries and a degree that is easily transferrable to other colleges and universities to earn a bachelor’s degree, if desired.

 Julie Posey, BAS, RDMS, RVT

 |Health Technologies 121B

-The Diagnostic Medical Sonography program at Owens Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in collaboration with the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS) through Spring 2024.
+The Diagnostic Medical Sonography program at Owens Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS) through Spring 2024.

 For more information regarding accreditation standards: